 There are a number of reasons why thickness is important:

 1. Longevity – Thicker timber will last longer with the right care – for example our bare timber has a life expectancy of 30 years.
-This is extended with every coat of preservative it receives.
+Every time you paint your shed, it increases the longevity of it.

 2. Sturdiness – The Shed construction relies massively on the thickness of cladding.
 Without it there is no structure to the walls allowing them to bow and sag.